Ursids – a pre-Christmas meteor shower that sometimes springs surprises.

 |Best Observed Rates||Middle of the night of Dec 22–23|

 |Visibility each night (UK)||Visible all night|

 Enhanced Ursid rates have been seen on several occasions, including in 2014.
-However, no significant enhanced activity has currently been predicted for 2017 (there is an encounter with a very old dust trail around Dec 22d 15h UT).
+However, no significant enhanced activity has currently been predicted.
 The Ursid meteor shower is linked to periodic comet 8P/Tuttle, but there has been no correlation seen between the timing of enhanced Ursid activity and perihelion returns of the parent comet.

 The Moon, although near full, is well away from the radiant, and circumstances for the Ursids are reasonable.